Danielo0321/Diabetes_IFOOD/README.md

 Adicional a eso usar el Script con el nombre Diabetes Ifood.R

-**Se recomienda usar las librerias o paquetes "raster", "gridGraphics", "png", "gridExtra", "randomForest", "gplots", "curl", "caret" y "e1071"**
+**Se recomienda usar las librerias o paquetes "raster", "gridGraphics", "png", "gridExtra", "randomForest", "gplots", "curl", "caret", "tree" y "e1071"**

 The data are submitted on behalf of the Center for Clinical and Translational Research, Virginia Commonwealth University, a recipient of NIH CTSA grant UL1 TR00058 and a recipient of the CERNER data.
 John Clore (jclore '@' vcu.edu), Krzysztof J. Cios (kcios '@' vcu.edu), Jon DeShazo (jpdeshazo '@' vcu.edu), and Beata Strack (strackb '@' vcu.edu).
 This data is a de-identified abstract of the Health Facts database (Cerner Corporation, Kansas City, MO).